gabvieiras/Supermarket-Management-Java/README.md

 # Supermarket-Management-Java

-Certainly!
-Here's the translation of your description into English:

 I developed a simple supermarket management and sales system using Java.
 The code includes the following classes:

 Main: Coordinates a sales management system in Java, providing an interactive menu with options to register products, make sales, and exit the system.
 It uses control structures like switch-case to execute actions corresponding to each user choice, keeping the program running until the user chooses to exit.